Covid-19 vaccinations Q&A

 Q. Is the AstraZeneca vaccine safe to have after the reports of blood clots in a very small number of people following this vaccine?

-The majority of these very rare events occurred after the first dose.
-The advice from JCVI is that, irrespective of age, all those who have received a first dose of AstraZeneca vaccine should be offered a second dose of the same vaccine, unless contraindicated (for example severe allergy to the vaccine, such as anaphylaxis, or blood clot with low platelets)
+For all those who have received a first dose of AstraZeneca vaccine, they should be offered a second dose of the same vaccine, unless contraindicated (for example severe allergy to the vaccine, such as anaphylaxis, or blood clot with low platelets).

 Q. How much time can I have to attend my appointments?